IntelliSys-Lab/Libra-HPDC23/README.md

 # Libra-openwhisk

-This repo contains a demo implementation of our SC 22 paper submission.
+This repo contains a demo implementation of our HPDC 2023 paper: [Libra: Harvesting Idle Resources Safely and Timely in Serverless Clusters](https://intellisys.haow.ca/assets/pdf/Libra_Hanfei_HPDC23.pdf).
+> Serverless computing has been favored by users and infrastructure providers from various industries, including online services and scientific computing.
+Users enjoy its auto-scaling and ease-of-management, and providers own more control to optimize their service.
+However, existing serverless platforms still require users to pre-define resource allocations for their functions, leading to frequent misconfiguration by inexperienced users in practice.
+Besides, functions' varying input data further escalate the gap between their dynamic resource demands and static allocations, leaving functions either over-provisioned or under-provisioned.
+This paper presents Libra, a safe and timely resource harvesting framework for multi-node serverless clusters.
+Libra makes precise harvesting decisions to accelerate function invocations with harvested resources and jointly improve resource utilization by profiling dynamic resource demands and availability proactively.
+Experiments on OpenWhisk clusters with real-world workloads show that Libra reduces response latency by 39% and achieves 3X resource utilization compared to state-of-the-art solutions.

 Libra is built atop [Apache OpenWhisk](https://github.com/apache/openwhisk).
 We describe how to build and deploy Libra from scratch for this demo.
 We also provide a public AWS EC2 AMI for fast reproducing the demo experiment.

 ## Build From Scratch